The Local newsletter is your free, daily guide to life in Colorado. For locals, by locals. Sign up today!

 The food: Adults can pick among garlic maple miso chicken skewers, local elk sausage with mint chimichurri, and loaded nachos, while the kids’ menu includes upscale mac and cheese and Kobe beef sliders.
 All the fare can be eaten at multiple spots throughout the venue.

-Best for: Kids.
-Bounce Empire is trying to market to adults by bringing in DJs and hosting late-night events, but kids will probably enjoy climbing the inflatable kraken more than your buddies.
+Best for: Kids and adults.
+Bounce Empire markets to adults by bringing in DJs and hosting late-night events, while kids will enjoy climbing the inflatable kraken.
 1380 S. Public Road, Lafayette

 Lob